 6.20 A use log of all activities performed in the equipment is mandatory.
-The use log must be regarded broader than production only.
-It includes also maintenance, calibration, cleaning, This documentation can be electronic or paper based, if electronic these should comply with sections 6.10 and 6.18.
-6.21 For dedicated equipment, if the records of cleaning, maintenance and (re)use are included in the batch record, it may be recommended that this information is written on the first pages and that critical entries are reviewed by a second person.
-In case of equipment trains that are not changed during manufacturing, a plant or unit log instead of individual equipment records could also be applicable.
+The use log mube regarded broader than production only.
+It includes also maintenance, calibratio cleaning, This documentation can be electronic or paper based, if electronic the should comply with sections 6.10 and 6.18. n, 6.21 For dedicated equipment, if the records of cleaning, maintenance and (re)use a included in the batch record, it may be recommended that this information is written the first pages and that critical entries are reviewed by a second person.
+In case of equipment trains that are not changed during manufacturing, a plant or ur log instead of individual equipment records could also be applicable. on 1 1